javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 ask("Do you agree?", showOk, showCancel);
 ```

-Before we explore how we can write it in a much shorter way, let's note that in the browser (and on the server-side in some cases) such functions are quite popular.
-The major difference between a real-life implementation and the example above is that real-life functions use more complex ways to interact with the user than a simple `confirm`.
-In the browser, such a function usually draws a nice-looking question window.
+In practice, such functions are quite useful.
+The major difference between a real-life `ask` and the example above is that real-life functions use more complex ways to interact with the user than a simple `confirm`.
+In the browser, such function usually draws a nice-looking question window.
 But that's another story.

 **The arguments `showOk` and `showCancel` of `ask` are called *callback functions* or just *callbacks*.**

 The idea is that we pass a function and expect it to be "called back" later if necessary.
-In our case, `showOk` becomes the callback for the "yes" answer, and `showCancel` for the "no" answer.
+In our case, `showOk` becomes the callback for "yes" answer, and `showCancel` for "no" answer.

 We can use Function Expressions to write the same function much shorter: